 The University of Lagos is making a concerted effort to enhance the quality of academic and demonstrative service delivery in the university and to ensure that its academic environments and products meet international standards in terms of high-quality teaching, learning, research, and service through its quality assurance mechanism and framework.
-The university is implementing this focused and precise approach to ensure that the quality assurance process is consistently improved and that optimal results are achieved.
-It brings the academic and service experience at the University of Lagos in complete harmony with the shifting paradigms at prominent institutions worldwide by sensitising all service units to the changes that are occurring internationally.
-Thus, the university's long- and short-term initiatives primarily focus on enhancing the quality of education that is imparted in all academic units and delivering services in all other units.
+The university is implementing this focused and

 In 2012, UNILAG separated the UNILAG Quality Assurance Unit (QAU) from the Director of Academic Affairs and Planning (DAP) as a specialised unit that to promote and encourage a quality culture within the university.
 This was done as part of UNILAG's dedication to quality assurance and continuous improvement in all facets of its academic programs, to ensure that the university's mission is fulfilled.
 The Quality Assurance Unit at UNILAG evaluates the institutional quality assurance framework's performance and the effectiveness of all teaching and non-teaching units.
-As a result, it cultivates a culture of research-based planning, assessment, and evaluation to enable the university's non-teaching and teaching units to continue their development.
+As a result, it cultivates a culture of research- based planning, assessment, and evaluation to enable the university's non-teaching and teaching units to continue their development.
 Additionally, the evaluation encompasses student and administrative services, courses, and programs, as determined by data obtained through customer satisfaction research instruments.
 The university employs assessment results to enhance and plan its programs and services.
 This aim is to significantly impact on enhancement of existing programmes, development and implementation of new services and programs in the university.